3 New York City Women on the Power Moves That Changed Their Careers

 Alicia Glen: New York City deputy mayor for housing and economic development

 “Years ago, I left my job as a lawyer to work for city government.
 I gave up a lot of money to do it and I took a real risk – because I went to work for Rudy Giuliani.
 People like me, who come from lefty, Democratic, Upper West Side politics, don’t do that.
 I saw it as a chance to try to do the right thing, even in an administration where I didn’t necessarily share their values.
 In some ways, that has been the theme of all my power moves.
-When I later left city government to go to Goldman Sachs, that was an incredibly gutsy thing to do, because when you really care about making cities better, how could you go work for this evil empire?
+When I later left city government to go to Goldman Sachs, that was an incredibly gutsy thing to do, because when you really care about making cities better, how could you go work for this “evil empire”?
 It was the same theory: I used resources and the influences of that platform to make New York City better.
 Then the third power move was the same thing.
 Who in their right mind gives up a multimillion-dollar job to work for a mayor — Bill de Blasio — that I had only met twice?
 I had a great, great platform at Goldman Sachs.
 When I had the chance to make my power move and come to City Hall and do this work at scale, that, to me, was the ultimate power move.”

 Celeste Beatty: Founder and corporate brewing officer of Harlem Brewing Company